BBC micro:bit WorkshopNow booking for Spring/Summer 2019! Suitable for years 5-11 pupils (aged 9-16)!

 Our BBC micro:bit Workshop has been updated for 2019.

 This workshop is great for teaching coding fundamentals, and we progress from drag-and-drop coding into using a real programming language.
 During the workshop, we will build some fun and exciting apps and games that run on the micro:bit exposing the students to its capabilities, teaching them programming skills, and inspiring them to take coding further.

 Note: Your pupils DO NOT need their own micro:bits – we bring micro:bits with us for your class to use!

 Give your pupils a head start with our micro:bit Workshop, designed for pupils aged 9-16 (Years 5 – 11).
-It’s a great workshop to give your Year 5 and Year 6 classes a head start learning an increasingly important skillset, and for Year 7-11 pupils, we have an amazing range of projects we can run to take full advantage of the micro:bit and progress their coding further!
+It’s a great workshop to give your Year 5 and Year 6 classes a head start learning an increasingly important skillset, and for Year 7-11 pupils, we have an amazing range of advanced projects we can run to take full advantage of the micro:bit and progress their coding further!

 This tiny device has 25 LED lights that can be used as a display, programmable buttons that can be used to control games, motion detectors, and a digital compass.
 It can use a low energy Bluetooth connection to interact with other devices – clever!
 Our workshops expose pupils to the world of Internet of Things devices, as they learn how to code apps and games for this small, but capable computer!